jeonghanlee/EPICS-IOC-template-tools/templates/makeBaseApp/top/docs/SoftwareRequirementsSpecification.md

 This is the SRS template MD file.

-This document is based on the IEEE Recommended Practice for Software Requirements Specifications (IEEE Std 830-1998(R2009)).
+This document is based on the IEEE Recommended Practice for Software Requirements Specifications (IEEE Std 830-1998(R2009)) and Systems and software engineering Life cycle processes - Requirements engineering (ISO/IEC/IEEE 29148:2018(E)).

 Not all contents are unnecessary to define due to the ALS-U Software Management Plan.
 However, please prepare this document first before writing an EPICS IOC.

 -------- snip snip ------